2002 Australian Grand Prix: Background

 The Albert Park Circuit (pictured in 2014), where the race was held.

 The event's planning began in January 2002.
 Due to the death of marshal Graham Beveridge in an accident in the 2001 race, it was only on the 2002 Formula One World Championship's provisional calendar.
 Formula One's governing body, the Fédération Internationale de l'Automobile (FIA), later confirmed it would be held following the publication of a coroner's report ruling Beveridge's death "avoidable".
 It was the first of 17 races of 2002 and the 18th Formula One World Championship Australian race.
 It occurred at the 5.303 km Albert Park Circuit in the Melbourne suburb of Albert Park in Victoria on 3 March.
 To improve safety, the height of the safety fences was raised to 3.8 m, cages to safeguard race officials were installed and the size of access openings reduced.

 Several teams retained their 2001 lineups for the 2002 season, while others changed drivers.
 The Benetton team was renamed Renault, ending its 16-year involvement in Formula One, and Toyota debuted with drivers Allan McNish and Mika Salo after the Japanese car maker spent 2001 developing the TF102.
-The Prost team was liquidated in January 2002 after failing to find funding from sponsors or a buyer.
+Having been in administration since November 2001, the Prost team was liquidated by the French courts in January 2002 after failing to find funding from sponsors or a buyer.
 The double world champion Mika Häkkinen took a sabbatical and fellow Finn Kimi Räikkönen replaced him at McLaren, whose Sauber car was driven by Felipe Massa, the 2001 Euro Formula 3000 champion.
 At the Jordan team, the 2001 British Formula Three champion Takuma Sato paired with Giancarlo Fisichella, whom Jarno Trulli replaced at Renault.
 Former Prost driver Heinz-Harald Frentzen drove Jos Verstappen's Arrows car, and Fernando Alonso left Minardi to become Renault's test driver; he was replaced by International Formula 3000 competitor Mark Webber.